Goldman profit slammed by souring WeWork, Uber bets

 The bank’s shares slipped nearly 3% as revenue at three of its four major businesses fell, including a 15% drop in investment banking revenue because of lower advisory and underwriting fees.

-Net revenue at Goldman’s investing and lending division slumped 40% as it swallowed a loss of about $80 million on its stake in WeWork owner The We Company and took hits from other investments.
+Net revenue at Goldman’s investing and lending division slumped 40% as it swallowed a loss of about $80 million (62.6 million pounds) on its stake in WeWork owner The We Company, along with hits from other investments.

-Chief Operating Officer Stephen Scherr blamed the bank’s investments in ride-hailing company Uber, medical device maker Avantor Inc and trading platform Tradeweb for the $267 million markdown in the quarter.
+Chief Operating Officer Stephen Scherr blamed the bank’s investments in ride-hailing company Uber (UBER.N), medical device maker Avantor Inc (AVTR.N) and trading platform Tradeweb (TW.O) for the $267 million markdown in the quarter.

 Scherr said those investments comprise 40% of the bank’s $2.3 billion invested in public companies, and they “were the largest contributors to the downdraft.”